John H. Clifford: Later political and legal work

 The state hired Clifford in 1859 to assist Phillips in prosecuting what turned out to be the final stages of a long-running (200 year) series of issues concerning the state's boundary with Rhode Island.
-Phillips and Clifford traveled to Washington, DC in January 1861 to make their appearance before the United States Supreme Court.
+Phillips and Clifford traveled to Washington, D.C., in January 1861 to make their appearance before the United States Supreme Court.
 At the time, tensions between North and South were exceptionally high, and United States Attorney General Edwin Stanton expressed to them concern that Washington might be attacked by rebel forces.
-Their letter to Massachusetts Governor John Albion Andrew was one of the warnings that prompted Andrew to begin organizing Massachusetts volunteer regiments for the American Civil War.
+Their letter to Massachusetts governor John Albion Andrew was one of the warnings that prompted Andrew to begin organizing Massachusetts volunteer regiments for the American Civil War.

 Clifford was, like other conservative Whigs, politically opposed to the abolitionist movement; he was described by former slave Frederick Douglass as "pro-slavery" and "about the most aristocratic gentleman in Bristol County".
 However, once the Civil War broke out he supported the Union cause and the state's participation in the conflict.
 In 1862 he joined in a call for the formation of an antiabolition party to oppose the Republicans.
 The "People's Party" was formed primarily by people who had supported the pro-Union Constitutional Union Party of 1860, and failed to gain traction because of President Abraham Lincoln's preliminary Emancipation Proclamation issued in September.
 Clifford was elected to the Massachusetts State Senate that year, where he served as its president.
 Clifford supported Lincoln for reelection in 1864.
 In 1868 he was chosen a presidential elector, casting his vote for Ulysses S. Grant.

 In 1865 Clifford was chosen to act as one of the special counsels prosecuting former Confederate President Jefferson Davis.
 Davis was to be prosecuted for treason, but for a variety of reasons the charges were eventually dropped after four years of political and legal wrangling.
 Clifford contributed to a debate in 1866 over the difficulty of prosecuting Davis in Virginia, noting that without essentially packing the jury, a failed prosecution would result in the awkward outcome of a Virginia jury in some sense overturning the outcome of the war.
 He resigned from these duties in July 1866.